mattiaslinnap/django-partial-index/README.md

 * Django 1.11 or later.
 * PostgreSQL or SQLite database backend.
 (Partial indexes are not supported on MySQL, and require major hackery on Oracle.)
+* Python 2.7, 3.4, 3.5, or 3.6.
+Other versions will probably work as well, but have not been tested yet.

 ## Usage